zhikangfan-jyd/toploansadviser/content/reviews/loan-depot.md

                 <span class="text">Pros</span>
               </div>
               <ul class="list">
                 <li>The company offers various loan products from which the customers can choose.
-The company gives a monopoly to customers to choose the type of loan that fits their needs.</li>
+The company gives a monopoly to customers <a href="/guides/what-kind-of-loan-do-you-need" target="_blank" rel="noopener noreferrer">to choose the type of loan</a> that fits their needs.</li>
 <li>Along with physical branches across all the states in the US, the company has also invested in the online platform, and people can apply online as well.</li>
 <li>The company even offers refinancing options for conforming, VA, and FHA loans.</li>
 <li>The company also provides a lifetime guarantee which further attracts customers.</li>